rajusharma852000/food_ordering_website/README.md

 # Food_Delivering_Website
-The website is created using HTML and CSS only.
+The website is created using only HTML and CSS.
+Links and URLs are not functional.